Columbia Typewriter Co., New York, 1895 – serial no.13133

 Photograph of the Bar-Lock 4 typewriter.

-The gorgeous Bar-Lock 4 is defined by its prominent Baroque-styled pressed copper shield which is positioned in front of the type bars.
+The stunning Bar-Lock 4 is distinguished by its prominent Baroque-style pressed copper shield, positioned in front of the vertical type bars.

-The Bar-Lock was invented by Charles Spiro, one of the great typewriter pioneers, who had apprenticed in his father’s New York watchmakers shop.
-He had previously invented the Columbia index typewriter (Model 1 and 2 can be seen in this collection).
+The Bar-Lock was invented by Charles Spiro, one of the great typewriter pioneers, who apprenticed in his father’s New York watchmaking shop.
+Before this, he had designed the Columbia index typewriter—Models 1 and 2 of which are featured in this collection.

-On the Bar-Lock the type bars swing down to the top of the platen so that the words are visible as they are typed, provided the typist sat up straight enough to see over the copper shield.
-(See detail below)
+On the Bar-Lock, the type bars swing downward to strike the top of the platen, allowing the typist to see the words as they are typed—provided they sat up straight enough to see over the copper shield.
+(See the period illustration below of a typist and their sightline.)

-Just before the type bars strike the platen, they encounter a small semi-circle of metal pins that ensure alignment.
-Supposedly these pins also reduce the clashing of the type bars, but they seem to have little if any effect on either matter.
-Non-the-less this typewriter gets its name from these alignment pins and their function as a ‘bar lock’ for the type bars.
+Just before the type bars hit the platen, they pass through a small semi-circle of metal pins designed to ensure alignment.
+These pins supposedly also reduce type bar clashes, though they seem to have little, if any, effect in that regard.
+Nonetheless, this mechanism gives the typewriter its name—referring to these alignment pins as a ‘bar lock’ for the type bars.

 This typewriter originally sold for $100.